9.1.4 |

 in the event that they could be supported by scientific

-evidence.
-But even if the institution of property could not be
+But even if the institution of property could not be modified as 'one'

-modified as 'one' pleases --and who is 'one' supposed to be?--
+pleases —and who is 'one' supposed to be?— this modal condition

-this modal condition merely concerns 'property' in a cultural or
+merely concerns 'property' in a cultural or legal sense.

-In a strictly normative sense property is independent of
+In a strictly normative sense, property is independent of human

-human institutions, just as the discretionary right to life or
+institutions, just as the discretionary right to life or other

-position of the natural rights theorists (at least approximately).
+This is historically the position of the natural rights theorists too (at

 The argument of the legalist philosophers against nonlegal